 Despite a great feature set, StoreKit has significant drawbacks for developers and users, such as:

-• Limited subscription management: StoreKit comes up short in offering tools for managing free subscription time, other introductory offers, and grace periods.
+Limited subscription management: StoreKit subscriptions don’t have tools to manage free trial time, other introductory offers, and grace periods.
 This can be a headache for developers managing complex subscription models;

 StoreKit 2: What Is New?